traefik/mesh/README.md

 To deploy the helm chart, run:

-`helm install helm/chart/i3o --namespace i3o --set image.pullPolicy=IfNotPresent --set image.tag=latest`
+`helm install helm/chart/maesh --namespace maesh --set image.pullPolicy=IfNotPresent --set image.tag=latest`

 ## Usage

-To use i3o, instead of referencing services via their normal `<servicename>.<namespace>`, instead use `<servicename>.<namespace>.i3o`.
+To use maesh, instead of referencing services via their normal `<servicename>.<namespace>`, instead use `<servicename>.<namespace>.maesh`.
-This will access the i3o service mesh, and will allow you to route requests through i3o.
+This will access the maesh service mesh, and will allow you to route requests through maesh.

-By default, i3o is opt-in, meaning you have to use the i3o service names to access the mesh, so you can have some services running through the mesh, and some services not.
+By default, maesh is opt-in, meaning you have to use the maesh service names to access the mesh, so you can have some services running through the mesh, and some services not.